sexta-feira, 12 de janeiro de 2024

 An exceptionally cited article and the companies profiting billions by "stealing" customers from the education system

 In continuation of the earlier post discussing insights from two researchers at the Faculty of Education, University of Cambridge, regarding ChatGPT's potential in education—alongside a subsequent article featured in The Economist a few months ago highlighting ChatGPT's capacity to reduce education costs https://pachecotorgal.com/2023/06/17/the-economist-how-chatgpt-could-help-teachers-and-lower-the-cost-of-college/ — it is noteworthy to explore the latest article published in The Economist.
-Released yesterday, the article delves into the pivotal role of Artificial Intelligence in reshaping the educational landscape.
+Released yesterday, the article explores the pivotal role of Artificial Intelligence in reshaping the educational landscape.
 Highlighted below in blue is the penultimate sentence from this insightful piece.

 "...An influential paper from 1984 by Benjamin Bloom, an educational psychologist, found that one-to-one tutoring both improved the average academic performance of students and reduced the variance between them.
 AI could at last make individual tutors viable for the many..." https://www.economist.com/business/2024/01/11/ai-can-transform-education-for-the-better